mrsujan06/mini-money-android-technical-task/README.md

 ### Screen 2 - User accounts screen

-if the user enter valid email and password (androidtest@moneyboxapp.com : P455word12) then User will be able see User account screen that shows account information such as TotalPlanValue, accounts that the user holds such as Stocks and Shares ISA , General Investment Account , Lifetime ISA , planValue and Moneybox total for all account.
+If the user enter valid email and password (androidtest@moneyboxapp.com : P455word12) then User will be able see User account screen that shows account information such as TotalPlanValue, accounts that the user holds such as Stocks and Shares ISA , General Investment Account , Lifetime ISA , planValue and Moneybox total for all account.
 These are displayed in Recyclerview.

 In order to see these Product data Bearer token is need , this token is provided when user enter valid email and password to login.Intent is used to passed the token from Login Activity to User Account activity.
 UserAccountPresenter getUserData(token: String) method use this token to retrieve the investorproducts data from the api.